 The color of this pie alone makes it worthy of your holiday table.
 Not to mention the fact that it’s vegan!

 And while plum might not be in your top Thanksgiving pie ideas, nobody will be able to resist a slice.

 I think it’s best served warm with ice cream.
 But if you let it cool, it’ll be wonderfully jammy.

 My Nana used to make a simplified version of shoo-fly pie, and as good as that was, this recipe takes the cake, or should I say, “takes the pie!”

 When baked, you will end up with three layers: a crumble top, a sweet cake-like filling, and a syrup on the bottom.

-I like to add bourbon-soaked raisins to my pie, just like my Nana did, and serve with a generous pour of Creme Anglaise.
+I like to add bourbon-soaked raisins to my pie, just like my Nana did.
+But it’s just as good without them.